-Hazardous materials are required by law to include a Material Safety Data Sheet (MSDS) and label.
-The MSDS gives valuable information on how to safely handle the chemical.
-Before using any farm chemical, you should read the label, understand the MSDS, do a chemical users course (such as ChemCert), and follow usage instructions.
+Hazardous materials are required by law to include a Safety Data Sheet (SDS – previously known as a Material Safety Data Sheet or MSDS) and label.
+The SDS gives valuable information on how to safely handle the chemical.
+Before using any farm chemical, be sure to read the label, understand the SDS and do a chemical users course (such as ChemCert).
+Always follow usage instructions.

-To further reduce the risks, it is worth remembering that hazardous chemicals can occasionally be replaced with less toxic options.
+To further reduce the risks, consider replacing hazardous chemicals with less toxic options.
 Sometimes, a safer form of the product is available.
 For example, pellets may be used instead of powder.

 Agricultural chemicals may be purchased in various concentrations and forms (such as liquids, powders, granules and pellets), depending on their intended use.
 Many of the more potent chemicals require the farmer to have completed chemical training to enable purchase and use.

 - aluminium or zinc phosphide – fumigant